 The past few weeks have been an uphill slog, music practice-wise.
 The horrible online stuff suffered dulled my brain to the extent that I was barely able to think straight, let alone play guitar.
 That, plus the hand injury set me back a few weeks.
-But I told CG Teacher #2 about what I was going through and he set me some eas(ier) pieces to play, and I’ve just been working on those to focus on the small things — my phrasing, my timing, learning the rubato s – l – o -w – l -y.
+I’ve just been working on those to focus on the small things — my phrasing, my timing, learning the rubato s – l – o -w – l -y.

 Right now I’m practising three things from the Mel Bay 1971 Folio.